Descent098/HHTTPP/Post 1/readme.md

 - is_binary flag for responses that contain binary content (i.e. images, pdf's, exe's etc.)
 - A server header that defaults to `HHTTPP`
 - `is_error` flag for responses that are errors (4xx/5xx)

-### Testing (TODO)

-Now that we've created all these features we need to go through and write tests so we know they work properly.
-We're going to do this using [pytest](https://docs.pytest.org).
-This is a testing framework that will help us check if our code is working correctly.
-Specifically we are going to write tests for how we **want** the system to work, and then edit the code until the tests pass.

-This is called test driven development (TDD), and it's a common practice in software development.
-This doesn't work well for every type of application, but it's handy for protocols where there are clear rules that the system should abide by.
-Since we know what should happen we know what tests to write, usually the biggest problem of TDD is we don't know **exactly** what functionality we need, which makes writing tests hard.
-Since we know the protocol well enough we know what it should do and so the tests can accurately tells us if we make a mistake in our code.

-The tests can all be found inside the `/tests` folder for each post.

-To get started run:

-1. `pip install -e .`; Should be run in the main directory (where `setup.py` is).
-This installs `hhttpp` as an editable package, meaning changes to the folder are automatically updated without needing to be reinstalled
-2. `pytest`; Once you have the project installed you can run the command in the main directory (where `setup.py` is) to run the tests

-From there within the source code our structure is basically to have 1 long test function per class, which tests that classes functionality.

 ## More resources